Redundancy

 - Click Deprovision.

-This breaks the redundancy setup and Revolution will no longer sync between the servers.
-Revolution on the primary server continues to be fully functional, however it is no longer functional on the secondary server.
+This breaks the redundancy setup and OneAlert will no longer sync between the servers.
+OneAlert on the primary server continues to be fully functional, however it is no longer functional on the secondary server.

 Deprovisioning is not a temporary pause.
-Even though Revolution is still installed on the secondary server, no activations can occur.
-It is recommended to turn off all Intrado Revolution services through the Services app or uninstall Revolution from the secondary server to prevent future network communication between Revolution modules of the primary and secondary server.
+Even though OneAlert is still installed on the secondary server, no activations can occur.
+It is recommended to turn off all OneAlert services through the Services app or uninstall OneAlert from the secondary server to prevent future network communication between OneAlert modules of the primary and secondary server.

-If after deprovisioning you want to put redundancy in place again, you must uninstall Revolution from the secondary (subscriber) server, then rerun the Revolution installer for a clean install.
+If after deprovisioning you want to put redundancy in place again, you must uninstall OneAlert from the secondary (subscriber) server, then rerun the OneAlert installer for a clean install.

-Important: Do not use deprovision on the System Status page in the Revolution UI.
+Important: Do not use deprovision on the System Status page in the OneAlert UI.
 Deprovision is not a temporary halt to redundancy.
-Deprovision is used to revert Revolution from a redundancy environment back to a standalone environment.
+Deprovision is used to revert OneAlert from a redundancy environment back to a standalone environment.

 Tip: You may want to make a backup of the primary server or take a snapshot of the primary server VM before upgrading.